tomsquest/tomsquest.github.io/_posts/2016-10-17-production-docker-image.md

 - A script to fix permissions (custom scripts in `/etc/fix-attrs.d`); replace the `chown radicale`
 - Dropping privileges; replace Su-Exec

-I did not had the time to play with S6.
-The thing is quite complex and powerful, maybe more that what I need.
+I did not have the time to play with S6.
+The thing is quite complex and powerful, maybe more than what I need.

 ## Next

 There are still many things to do **outside** the image itself.
 I have yet to:

 - [x] Manage/Restart the container with Systemd
-- [ ] Limit the number of automatic restart in Systemd
+- [ ] Limit the number of automatic restarts in Systemd
 - [ ] Monitor the process in the container
 - [ ] Limit the container capabilities
 - [ ] Limit the container networking